Ethical banks in Australia: how to green your finances

 Their parent company: While a bank mightn’t directly fund fossil fuel projects, they may be a subsidiary of a bank that does.
 It’s worth checking whether or not a bank has a parent company before making the switch and, if it does, finding out what its environmental policies are.

 Interested in switching banks?
-One Small Step offers a completely free, interactive step-by-step guide for making the switch to a fossil fuel-free bank and super fund through its Green Finance program.
+One Small Step offers a completely free, interactive step-by-step guide for making the switch to a fossil fuel-free bank and super fund through its Green Finance course.
 From comparing banks and choosing the right one for you, to opening your new account and closing your old bank accounts, One Small Step shows you exactly which actions to take and helps you every step of the way.
-The program takes an estimated 2 hours to complete.
+The course takes an estimated 2 hours to complete.
 2 hours is worth it to move your money out of financial institutions that are still supporting new fossil fuel projects!

 Don't have One Small Step yet?
 Download it for free today!